Religion in India: Ceremonies

 Occasions like birth, marriage, and death involve what are often elaborate sets of religious customs.
 In Hinduism, major life-cycle rituals include annaprashan (a baby's first intake of solid food), upanayanam ("sacred thread ceremony" undergone by boys belonging to some upper-castes such as Brahmin and Kshatriya only), and shraadh (paying homage to a deceased individual).
 According to the findings of a 1995 national research paper, for most people in India, a betrothal of a young couple placing an expectation upon an exact date and time of a future wedding was a matter decided by the parents in consultation with astrologers.
 A significant reduction in the proportion of arranged marriages has however taken place since 1995, reflecting an incremental change.

 Muslims practice a series of life-cycle rituals that differ from those of Hindus, Jains, and Buddhists.
 Several rituals mark the first days of life—including the whispering call to prayer, first bath, and shaving of the head.
 Religious instruction begins early.
 Male circumcision usually takes place after birth; in some families, it may be delayed until after the onset of puberty.

-Marriage requires a payment by the husband to the wife, called Meher, and the solemnization of a marital contract in a social gathering.
+Marriage requires a payment by the husband to the wife, called Meher, and the solemnisation of a marital contract in a social gathering.
 After the burial of the dead, friends and relatives gather to console the bereaved, read and recite the Quran, and pray for the soul of the deceased.
 Indian Islam is distinguished by the emphasis it places on shrines commemorating great Sufi saints.